 Mobility Studies, Gender Studies, African American Studies, Cultural Theory, Visual Culture, Law & Literature, Life Writing

-Writing Wrongs: Human Rights and the Contemporary American Autobiography.
-Heidelberg: Universitätsverlag Winter, 2018.
+Writing Wrongs: Human Rights and the Contemporary American Autobiography, Universitätsverlag Winter, 2018.

 “‘We Will Give Him a Family’: Economies of Race and Rescue in the Autobiographies of Young African Refugees.”
 Literatur in Wissenschaft und Unterricht.
 Sondenderheft “Refugees and/in Litearture,” vol. xvix, no. 2/3, 2016, pp. 193-206.

-with Carly McLaughlin.
-“Teaching Minor Migrations: Narratives of Refugee and Asylum-Seeking Children for the Classroom.”
+“Teaching Minor Migrations: Narratives of Refugee and Asylum-Seeking Children for the Classroom,” co-authored with Carly McLaughlin.
 Der Fremdsprachliche Unterricht Englisch.
-Sonderheft “Seeking refuge – Globales Lernen zum Thema Flucht, Vertreibung, Migration,” no. 159, 2019, pp. 48-49.
+Sonderheft “Seeking Refuge – Globales Lernen zum Thema Flucht, Vertreibung, Migration,” no. 159, 2019, pp. 48-49.

-“Those Tigers of Memory: Life-Writing in Exile.“ Cultural Memory and Multiple Identities: An Interdisciplinary Approach to Identity Politics in the 20th Century.
-Transatlantic American Studies.
-Vol. 2.
-Ed.
-Rüdiger Kunow and Wilfried Raussert.
-London, Berlin, Hamburg, Muenster: LIT Verlag.
-2005.
-Print.
+“Those Tigers of Memory: Life-Writing in Exile.”
+Cultural Memory and Multiple Identities: An Interdisciplinary Approach to Identity Politics in the 20th Century.
+Transatlantic American Studies, edited by Rüdiger Kunow and Wilfried Raussert, LIT Verlag, 2007, pp. 31-42.